TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/Snake Like GDD.md

 - Extra Score.
 Food will provide an extra score
 - There can be up to 2 food on the map at any point

+## UI Design

+Clean, easy to read, minimalist.
+Only show what is needed.

+A bunch of it is diegetic

+Simple block UI

-# Non-Essential Mechanics
+## Non-Essential Mechanics

-## Unlockable Snake Types
+### Unlockable Snake Types

 After getting X amount of score using the base snake, players will be able to unlock a new Snake type with a more interesting base mechanic.

-## Infinite Run
+### Infinite Run

 Players will be able to play the game indefinitely with the same snake if they wish to do so.
 The game will continuously become harder due to the game becoming faster and faster per room.

-## Map Generation
+### Map Generation

 Some sort of map generation

-# UI Design

-Clean, easy to read, minimalist.
-Only show what is needed.

-Simple block UI

-# Audio Design
+## Audio Design

 Arcady audio for the sounds?